nutjob-laboratories/erk/README.md

     python erk.py

 Hit enter, and **Ərk** will start up!
-Enter the hostname or IP address of the server you'd like to connect to, or click the "Servers" tab and select a server from the built-in list.

-**Ərk** does not need to be "installed" to any specific directory to run; it will run from any directory it is extracted to.
+Enter the hostname or IP address of the server you'd like to connect to, or select a server from the built-in list. **Ərk** does not need to be "installed" to any specific directory to run; it will run from any directory it is extracted to.

 To make things easier, Windows users can create a shortcut to **Ərk** so all you have to do is double click to start chatting.
 There are many tutorials on how to do this online; a good place to start is [right here](https://therenegadecoder.com/code/how-to-make-a-python-script-shortcut-with-arguments/).